5 Phone Survey Alternatives to Consider

 Alternative to Phone Surveys #4: Mobile Ethnography

-Last but not least, mobile ethnography is another great way to harness the benefits of online research.
+Mobile ethnography is another great way to harness the benefits of online research.

 This research asks participants to give real-time feedback such as written responses, pictures, or videos when doing a certain task.
+Unsurprisingly, this sort of attention to detail and overall structure is difficult to complete over the phone.

 For example, a shoe brand wants to learn about shopping experiences at a department store.

-A market research firm, like Drive Research, can recruit participants to visit their local department store and provide their feedback in real-time as they shop for shoes.
+A market research firm, like Drive Research, can recruit participants to visit their local department store and provide their feedback in real time as they shop for shoes.

 Similar to the process for IHUTs and online interviews, mobile ethnography research includes qualifying participants online, confirming participation over the phone, and then providing the tasks to participants.